asvyazhin/CSS-guideline/README.md

 More information about BEM you can find on <http://bem.info>

-# Order of the selector's properties
+# Order of the selector properties

 To increase the productivity of working with code, it is important to have the same order of describing the properties.
 All style properties are divided into 4 types: Position, Display & Box model, Typography and Other decoration styles.